Constructor in Java Abstract Class

 - The object of the abstract class can’t be instantiated it means you can’t create an abstract class object directly but you can create its object by reference to its child class.

-- If you define your own constructor with arguments inside an abstract class but forget to call your own constructor inside its derived class constructor then JVM will call the constructor by default.
+- If you define your own constructor without arguments inside an abstract class but forget to call your own constructor inside its derived class constructor then JVM will call the constructor by default.

 - So if you define your single or multi-argument constructor inside the abstract class then make sure to call the constructor inside the derived class constructor with the super keyword.